Eco-economic decoupling: Resource and impact decoupling

+Relevance

 Historically there has been a close correlation between economic growth and environmental degradation: as communities grow in size and prosperity, so the environment declines.
 This trend is clearly demonstrated on graphs of human population numbers, economic growth, and environmental indicators.
 There is a concern that, unless resource use is checked, modern global civilization will follow the path of ancient civilizations that collapsed through overexploitation of their resource base.
 While conventional economics is concerned largely with economic growth and the efficient allocation of resources, ecological economics has the explicit goal of sustainable scale (rather than continual growth), fair distribution and efficient allocation, in that order.
 The World Business Council for Sustainable Development states that "business cannot succeed in societies that fail."

 In economic and environmental fields, the term decoupling is becoming increasingly used in the context of economic production and environmental quality.
 When used in this way, it refers to the ability of an economy to grow without incurring corresponding increases in environmental pressure.
 Ecological economics includes the study of societal metabolism, the throughput of resources that enter and exit the economic system in relation to environmental quality.
 An economy that can sustain GDP growth without harming the environment is said to be decoupled.
 Exactly how, if, or to what extent this can be achieved is a subject of much debate.

 In 2011 the International Resource Panel, hosted by the United Nations Environment Programme (UNEP), warned that by 2050 the human race could be devouring 140 billion tons of minerals, ores, fossil fuels and biomass per year—three times its current rate of consumption—unless nations can make serious attempts at decoupling.
 The report noted that citizens of developed countries consume an average of 16 tons of those four key resources per capita per annum (ranging up to 40 or more tons per person in some developed countries).
 By comparison, the average person in India today consumes four tons per year.